secure-systems-lab/code-style-guidelines/git-github-introduction.md

 master document.
 The pull command expects to see a (by default, the master) branch name, which the user will find on the project's [main repository](https://github.com/SeattleTestbed/repy_v2).
-Information on creating a new branch is in the next section, ''Add a New Branch Locally''.
+Information on creating a new branch is in the next section, `Add a New Branch Locally`.

 ![GitHub Branches](/images/branches_sm.png)